This odd little machine was made by the E. S. Pease Co. of New York in 1908.

 The phonograph mechanism can be turned upside down, revealing a thin handle under its base and neatly enclosing the machine in a crudely but attractively decorated oak case.
 Small latches on the sides secure it.
 The Crown is quite scarce, with only a few survivors reported.
 This machine was formerly in the well-known Richard Pope collection.

-This advertisement appeared in the October 1908 issue of Talking Machine World.
-Other ads appeared in July.
+This advertisement appeared in the January 1909 issue of Talking Machine World.
+Other ads appeared between July and October 1908.

 (RETURN TO MAIN PHONOGRAPH PAGE)